The Benefice of

 North Wootton and

-Contact the vicar if you need advice on practical arrangements or if there is something we need to know.
-Make sure the vicar has your contact details as well, especially if these change.
-If the date or the time of your wedding needs to be changed, check this with the vicar.
-The vicar may not be the minister who will conduct your wedding.
-People often arrange weddings more than a year in advance, and vicars have holidays and other commitments to deal with.
-As soon as possible the vicar will let you know who is going to conduct the service, and will arrange for you to meet.
+Contact the Rector if you need advice on practical arrangements or if there is something we need to know.
+Make sure the Rector has your contact details as well, especially if these change.
+If the date or the time of your wedding needs to be changed, check this with the Rector.
+The Rector may not be the minister who will conduct your wedding.
+People often arrange weddings more than a year in advance, and Rectors have holidays and other commitments to deal with.
+As soon as possible the Rector will let you know who is going to conduct the service, and will arrange for you to meet.
 You should arrange the rehearsal with the minister taking the wedding.
-If this isn't the vicar, you should send the fees to the vicar direct instead of taking them to the rehearsal.
+If this isn't the Rector, you should send the fees to the Rector direct instead of taking them to the rehearsal.
 You may choose to appoint someone to take photographs, a professional or a friend.
 The minister taking the service will speak to the photographer before the service begins to check out arrangements.
 Please bear in mind that we do not permit photographs or video recording during the service itself.
-The vicar will arrange a verger for the service.
+The Rector will arrange a verger for the service.
 The verger will look after any special arrangements to be made, for instance for wheelchair access.
 All the villages are small and have limited parking, but local arrangements for extra parking can usually be made.
 Confetti is a problem if it blows back into the church and has to be swept up, or if it’s plastic.
 If your guests want to throw things at you, try to arrange for them to throw something biodegradable, and to do this at some distance from the church door.

 Banns of Marriage